CoherenceResearchCollaboration/RecursiveGeometry/README.md

   --n_iter 10000 --q_thresh 0.01 --dedup \
   --enrich_hitpairs

-## Citing this work

-Primary reference (methods, figures, and claims):
+# To cite this work:

 Heaton, K. B. & The Coherence Research Collaboration (2025).
 Recursive Geometry of Atomic Spectra (preprint).
 Please cite the version you used and include the repository URL/commit for code.

-# License & support
+License & support:
-# MIT License
+MIT License
 # Copyright (c) 2025 Kelly B. Heaton and the Coherence Research Collaboration

 Permission is hereby granted, free of charge, to any person obtaining a copy